Thiago Silva: 2010 World Cup, 2011 Copa América, and 2012 Olympics

 Silva was an unused substitute in all matches at the 2010 FIFA World Cup, where Brazil were defeated in the quarter-finals by the eventual finalists, the Netherlands.
 Silva was selected as captain by new Brazil coach Mano Menezes ahead of the 2014 World Cup qualifying cycle, replacing Lúcio.
-Brazil disappointed at the 2011 Copa América, losing in a penalty shootout to Paraguay, where every Brazilian player — Fred, André Santos, Elano and Silva — failed to convert their penalties in shocking fashion.
+At the 2011 Copa América, Brazil lost in a penalty shootout to Paraguay in the quarter-finals.
 Silva scored his first goal for Brazil in a friendly match against the United States.
-International honours still eluded Silva at the 2012 Summer Olympics, as Mexico surprised Brazil in the final to win 2–1.
+At the 2012 Summer Olympics, Mexico surprised Brazil in the final to win 2–1.

 2013 Confederations Cup title

 Silva's first international trophy came at the 2013 FIFA Confederations Cup, held in Brazil.
-As a warm-up tournament to the 2014 World Cup, the Brazilian side dominated all opposition, winning the tournament with an overall aggregate score of 14–3.
-Silva was outstanding throughout the tournament; he was rated as the tenth-best player at the end of the group stages, and by the end of the tournament, he was rated as the fifth-best player of the tournament by the Castrol Performance Index.
+As a warm-up tournament to the 2014 World Cup, Brazil won the tournament while scoring 14 goals and conceding 3.
+Silva was rated as the tenth-best player at the end of the group stages, and by the end of the tournament, he was rated as the fifth-best player of the tournament by the Castrol Performance Index.
 Silva was also voted into the Confederations Cup Dream Team by FIFA.com users.

-Silva scored his second goal for Brazil in a 3–1 friendly victory over Portugal on 11 September 2013.
-In a pre-World Cup friendly against Serbia, Silva assisted Fred's goal as Brazil ran out with a 1–0 victory.